msyamkumar/cs220-f21-projects/p13/README.md

 **Note:** Your output should be a **pie chart**.
 The colors on the pie chart don't matter, but the chart should be titled `Number of institutions`, and should be labelled as in the sample output below.
 Make use of the output of Q3 here.

-**Hint:** Use [df.plot.pie](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.pie.html) to plot your graph.
+**Hint:** Use either [df.plot.pie](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.pie.html) or [s.plot.pie](https://pandas.pydata.org/docs/reference/api/pandas.Series.plot.pie.html) to plot your graph.

 Your image should look like this:

 <img src="images/Q20.png" width="350">

+### WARNINGS:
-### WARNING: Close the database connection in the last cell.
-Not doing this will make autograder fail.
+### 1. **Close** the database connection in the last cell.
+Not doing this will make **autograder fail**.
 Please do this right away and save your precious time.
+### 2. make sure that you have written SQL queries to solve this project questions, you will not get any credit if you use the pandas DataFrame directly to answer questions!
+### 3. for plot questions,`test.py` can only detect if you have a plot, not if it is correct.
+So compare your plot with the plot shown below the question, and ensure that it matches, so you don't lose points during code review.
+### 4. Your plots should **exactly** match with the plots shown for the plotting questions.
+This includes the labels as well as the order in which the bars appear (in case of bar graphs).

 ---